-Kingston hospital is proud supporters of John’s campaign, and encourages close families and carers of patients living with dementia to visit to support the person’s care.
-Carers’ passports are available for families and carers who are visiting regular.
-Ask a member of staff or the Dementia & Delirium Team for details on the carers’ passport.
+Carers’ Passports are available for families and carers who are visiting regularly.
+Ask a member of staff or the Dementia and Delirium Team for more details.

-If you are a family member or carer and have concerns about a patient with dementia, please feel free to contact the Dementia and Delirium Team on the contact details listed above.
+If you are a family member or carer and have concerns about a patient with dementia, please feel free to contact the Dementia and Delirium Team.
+Contact information is listed above.

 Kingston Carers’ Network – support for carers